Maya Rudolph: Early life

-Rudolph was born in Gainesville, Florida on July 27, 1972.
+Rudolph was born on July 27, 1972, in Gainesville, Florida.
 Her mother, Minnie Riperton, was a singer, and her father, Richard Rudolph, is a composer.
 Her mother was African-American and her father is Jewish.
 Her paternal grandfather was Sidney Rudolph, a philanthropist who once owned all of the Wendy's and Rudy's restaurants in Miami-Dade County, Florida.
 Her great-grandfather was born in Vilnius, Lithuania, changed his surname from "Rudashevsky" to "Rudolph", and was one of the founding members of Congregation Beth Shalom, a Conservative Jewish synagogue in the Squirrel Hill neighborhood of Pittsburgh, Pennsylvania.
 Rudolph's godmother was R&B singer Teena Marie (1956–2010).
 On an episode of PBS's Finding Your Roots, Rudolph discovered that her maternal great-great-great-grandfather was James Grigsby, who was born into slavery in Lincoln County, Kentucky.
-Grigsby was denied financial compensation and freedom granted by the last will and testament of his owner, John Warren Grigsby, and challenged the owner's grandson in court in the 1830s.
+Grigsby was denied financial compensation and freedom granted by the last will and testament of his enslaver, John Warren Grigsby, and challenged the enslaver's grandson in court in the 1830s.

 Rudolph's parents moved to Los Angeles, California, when their children were very young, and Rudolph grew up primarily in the Westwood neighborhood.
 Near the end of the song "Lovin' You", Riperton repeats "Maya", as can be heard in her performance on The Midnight Special.
 Riperton died of breast cancer on July 12, 1979, at the age of 31, two weeks before Maya's seventh birthday.
 In 1990, Rudolph graduated from Crossroads School in Santa Monica, California, where she befriended schoolmates Gwyneth Paltrow and Jack Black.
 She attended the University of California, Santa Cruz, living in Porter College.
 In 1995, she graduated with a Bachelor of Arts degree in photography.